(Written on 2/06/2022)

 This photo shows the rear brake drum assembly with the drum removed.

+Hydraulic systems require an in-compressible fluid to transfer the force on the pedal to the pads and shoes at the wheels.
+Brake fluid is not only in-compressible, it is also designed to withstand high temperature, and not degrade rubber seals.
+I'll skip a discourse on the various types of brake fluids (DOT 2 - DOT 5), and the property trade offs of each.
 For years, the most common type of fluid used in the United States is DOT 3.
 DOT 3 has the unfortunate and undesirable property of being hydrophilic.
 It has an affinity for water, and absorbs moisture over time.
 What this means to a car sitting for a quarter century is that the brake system corrodes internally.
 Obviously Doc and Marty did not use DOT 3 fluid in the DeLorean.

 Here is Penny's disassembled disc brake caliper and piston.
 You can see the build up of sludge.
 This may just be from use over time.
 Once the gunk was cleaned off, both the caliper's cylinder and piston showed corrosion and pitting from water in the system.